openshift/enhancements/enhancements/microshift/low-latency-workloads-on-microshift.md

 1. User deploys the commit / installs the system.
 1. System boots
 1. `microshift-tuned.service` starts (after `tuned.service`, before `microshift.service`):
-   - Queries tuned for active profile
    - Compares active profile with requested profile
-   - If profile are the same: do nothing, exit.
+   - If requested profile is already active:
+     - Compare checksum of requested profile with cached checksum.
-   - If profiles are different:
+     - If checksums are the same - exit.
    - Apply requested profile
+   - Calculate checksum of the profile and the variables file and save it
    - If `reboot_after_apply` is True, then reboot the host
 1. Host boots again, everything for low latency is in place, `microshift.service` can continue start up.